-The School of Engineering offers a Master of Engineering degree with the following concentrations: Advanced Manufacturing for Energy Systems, Advanced Systems Engineering, Civil and Environmental Engineering, Clinical Engineering, Computer Science and Engineering, Data Sciences, Electrical and Computer Engineering, Environmental Engineering, General Engineering, Global Entrepreneurship, Manufacturing Engineering, Materials Science and Engineering, and Mechanical Engineering.
+The School of Engineering offers a Master of Engineering degree with the following concentrations: Advanced Manufacturing for Energy Systems, Advanced Systems Engineering, Biomedical Engineering, Chemical Engineering, Civil Engineering, Computer Science and Engineering, Data Sciences, Electrical and Computer Engineering, Environmental Engineering, General Engineering, Global Entrepreneurship, Manufacturing Engineering, Materials Science and Engineering, and Mechanical Engineering.
 In addition, the School offers a dual degree with the Master of Business Administration program (M.B.A./M.Eng.).

 Advanced Manufacturing for Energy Systems M.Eng.

 Master of Engineering in Advanced Manufacturing for Energy Systems (AMES) is an interdisciplinary degree, suitable for all engineering backgrounds.
 AMES provides students with background in advanced energy systems and manufacturing processes applied to these systems.
 Courses focus on fundamentals of energy systems and processes, as well as the background required to address the advanced manufacturing needs of the energy industry.